ignite/cli/ignite/internal/tools/gen-mig-diffs/readme.md

 </div>

-This repository hosts the Chain Scaffold Migration Tool for Ignite CLI, designed to help developers migrate their projects from older versions to the latest release of the Ignite CLI framework.
+This repository hosts the Chain Scaffold Migration Tool for Ignite CLI, designed to help developers migrate their projects from older versions of Ignite to the latest release.
 This tool addresses compatibility and feature alignment as a detailed in [Issue #3699](https://github.com/ignite/cli/issues/3699) and implemented in [PR #3718](https://github.com/ignite/cli/pull/3718).